ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 When using the "Point-to-Point" group rekeying scheme, the group rekeying messages MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Join Response message in {{ssec-join-resp}}, with the following differences.
 Note that this extends the minimal content of a rekeying message as defined in {{Section 6 of I-D.ietf-ace-key-groupcomm}} (OPT14).

 * From the Join Response, only the parameters 'gkty', 'key', 'num', 'exp', and 'ace_groupcomm_profile' are present.
-In particular, the 'key' parameter includes only the following data.
+The 'key' parameter includes only the following data.

    - The 'ms' parameter, specifying the new OSCORE Master Secret value.
 This parameter MUST be present.